Gold Prospecting Equipment and Gold Panning Supplies and Gold Mining Equipment

 Before using a brand new plastic pan that still has some "shine" to it, remove that shine to stop fine gold from potentially floating out of your pan.
 The shiny surface is a releasing agent (mostly oil) from the manufacturer.
 A good liquid dish detergent, water, some dirt or sand, or a scouring sponge is all you need to "season" your pan.
 Just scrub the insides of your pan until water no longer beads up, and you are ready to go!

 Practice makes perfect in just about everything and it is no different when it comes to gold panning.
 Luckily you can practice in your kitchen or laundry sink so that when you head outdoors, you'll already have your technique down and panning will go faster.
 All you need to practice is your pan and gold bearing dirt.
-Watch the video below to see an example of how to properly gold pan.
+Watch the video below to see an example of how to pan for gold.
 Then, try it yourself.
 One of the best things about gold panning is that it can be exciting for all ages — kids and adults!

 gold prospecting